 November is a transitional month for many – a change in scenery, a dip in weather, and a shift from pumpkins to turkeys to early holiday decorations.
 But what doesn’t change in November in Fairfax County is the multitude of events, activities, and entertainment options happening all month long.

 Here’s a guide on how to spend November in Fairfax County.

 Image courtesy Cox Farms

 If you still need to find pumpkins for your November holiday get-togethers, don’t overlook these pumpkin patches.
-Several of these close this first weekend of November though – so be mindful.
+Several of these close the first weekend of November though – so be mindful.

 The leaves are starting to carpet the ground, but that doesn’t mean there aren’t still beautiful foliage-viewing spots to explore.
-Check out these 9 leaf-peeping locations, these great stops along the George Washington Memorial Parkway, or see how you can pair some scenic backdrops with a visit to one of the area’s best attractions.
+Check out these 9 leaf-peeping locations, these great stops along the George Washington Memorial Parkway, these pretty scenic drives, or see how you can pair some scenic backdrops with a visit to one of the area’s best attractions.

 We all know the craft stores and department stores have been itching to get their Christmas decorations up for weeks now, but in Fairfax County at least, early November brings the openings of several annual holiday traditions.
 Here are several to mark on your calendar:

 Light up your November by visiting one of the area's two magnificent light shows run by NOVA Parks.
 Get a full breakdown here.